 What An Au Pair Is Not

 I had an experience in London, where my host mother asked me to iron her husband’s shirts, as she was feeling too tired (she was pregnant).
-I agreed to do it once, although I mentioned that it was not my job.
-The next day she came with a bigger pile of clothes to iron, and the day after she wanted me to do their laundry, which created a conflict and I ended up leaving soon after.
-An au-pair is not:
+I agreed to do it once, although I mentioned that it was not in my job description.

 - A cleaning lady

 You probably won’t become rich by working as an au pair, but there are many benefits to the job.
 Therefore, it’s very important that both parties (the host family and the au pair) are satisfied with the arrangements they make.

 Au pairs should have all expenses covered, so all of your pocket-money will be for you to use however you want.

 Your host family will provide you with 3 meals a day, a private bedroom, possibly a language course, a public transportation pass and even cover your airplane tickets.

 Make sure your host family will cover the minimum legal requirements, but always seek a family who is willing to go above and beyond with the perks.

 Those are usually the ones who won’t try to exploit you.